 Note that this is a premium feature that might not be available in your current plan.

-Check the availability in our pricing page.
+Check the availability on our pricing page.

 Customers can now manage their own storage regions in AWS S3.
 This tutorial will help you properly configure your custom storage region in AWS.